 This course is suitable for students interested in the media, not just social media but everything that happens in the world told through different media forms.
-If you enjoy written subjects such as English & History, you will find your place in Media Studies as the course is weighted 70% theory.
+If you enjoy written subjects such as English & History, you will find your place in Media Studies as the course is weighted 70% written theory.
 If you have a creative mind, you will enjoy the coursework element creating a product using your photography skills and technical editing software, although this is weighted less at 30%.
 The suitable candidate will have a likeness for written work and an element of practical.

-You will sit two writ en exams exploring the theoretical framework, looking at Media Language, Representations, Industry & Audience and create a media-production that is a non-examined assessment (coursework).
+You will sit two written exams exploring the theoretical framework, looking at Media Language, Representations, Industry & Audience and create a media-production that is a non-examined assessment (coursework).
 A breakdown is shown below:

-Component 1 - Exploring the Media (30%).
-Writ en examination.

-Assesses knowledge, understanding and skills by analysing media products.
-Media industries will also be assessed in relation to media form and audience.

-Component 2 - Understanding Media Forms and Products (40%).
-Writ en examination.
+- Component 1 Exploring the Media (30%).
+Written examination. - Assesses knowledge, understanding and skills by analysing media products.
+Media industries will also be assessed in relation to media form and audience. - Component 2 Understanding Media Forms and Products (40%).
+Written examination.

-The exam builds on component 1 with a focus on all theoretical frameworks, through an in-depth study of audio-visual products set by the exam board.

-Component 3 - Media Production (30%).
+The exam builds on component 1 with a focus on all theoretical frameworks, through an in-depth study of audio-visual products set by the exam board. - Component 3 Media Production (30%).
 Non-Exam Assessment.